Data Driven Optimization of GPU efficiency for Distributed LLM-Adapter Serving: Background

 \subsection{LLM serving}

 An \Gls{LLM} serving system processes each request through two sequential phases: \emph{prefill} and \emph{decode}.
 During prefill, all input tokens are processed in parallel, producing intermediate attention states, commonly referred to as the KV cache, which are stored in GPU memory to avoid redundant computation during generation.
-In the decode phase, output tokens are generated autoregressively, one token at a time, while newly computed KV values are appended to memory.
+In the decode phase, output tokens are generated autoregressively, while newly computed KV values are appended to memory.
 Generation terminates upon emission of an end-of-sequence token or when the maximum output length is reached.

 Because decoding is inherently sequential and therefore not compute-intensive, serving systems improve hardware utilization by processing multiple requests in parallel through batching~\cite{recasens2025mind}.
 As static batching is inefficient under variable output lengths, modern systems instead adopt \emph{continuous batching}~\cite{yu2022orca, kwon2023efficient, tensorrt-llm, deepspeed-mii}.
 It allows requests to dynamically enter and exit the batch between decoding iterations, significantly improving throughput and latency.